thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 There are two *markup* template modes (`HTML` and `XML`), three *textual* template modes (`TEXT`, `JAVASCRIPT` and `CSS`) and a *no-op* template mode (`RAW`).

-The **`HTML`** template mode will allow any kind of HTML markup input, including HTML5, HTML 4 and XHTML.
-No markup validation or well-formedness check will be performed, and template markup code structure will be respected to the biggest possible extent in output.
+The **`HTML`** template mode will allow any kind of HTML input, including HTML5, HTML 4 and XHTML.
+No validation or well-formedness check will be performed, and template code/structure will be respected to the biggest possible extent in output.

 The **`XML`** template mode will allow XML input.
-In this case, code is expected to be well-formed from the XML standpoint: no unclosed tags, no unquoted attributes, etc. and the parser will throw exceptions if well-formedness violations are found.
-Note however that no *validation* (DTD, XML Schema) will be performed.
+In this case, code is expected to be well-formed -- no unclosed tags, no unquoted attributes, etc -- and the parser will throw exceptions if well-formedness violations are found.
+Note that no *validation* (against a DTD or XML Schema) will be performed.

-The **`TEXT`** template mode will allow the use of a specific non-markup syntax in order to process templates that are not written in markup form.
+The **`TEXT`** template mode will allow the use of a special syntax for templates of a non-markup nature.
 Examples of such templates might be text emails or templated documentation.
-Note that HTML or XML templates can be also processed as `TEXT`, in which case they will not be parsed as markup and every tag, DOCTYPE, comment, etc. will be treated as mere text.
+Note that HTML or XML templates can be also processed as `TEXT`, in which case they will not be parsed as markup, and every tag, DOCTYPE, comment, etc, will be treated as mere text.

-The **`JAVASCRIPT`** template mode will allow the templated processing of JavaScript files involved in a Thymeleaf-powered application.
-This will allow the use of model data inside those JavaScript files in the same way it can be done in HTML files, but with JavaScript-specific integrations such as specialized escaping or *natural scripting*.
-The `JAVASCRIPT` template mode is considered a *textual* mode and therefore uses the same non-markup processing syntax as the `TEXT` template mode.
+The **`JAVASCRIPT`** template mode will allow the processing of JavaScript files in a Thymeleaf application.
+This means being able to use model data inside JavaScript files in the same way it can be done in HTML files, but with JavaScript-specific integrations such as specialized escaping or *natural scripting*.
+The `JAVASCRIPT` template mode is considered a *textual* mode and therefore uses the same special syntax as the `TEXT` template mode.

-The **`CSS`** template mode will allow the templated processing of CSS files involved in a Thymeleaf-powered application.
-Similar to the `JAVASCRIPT` mode, the `CSS` template mode is also a *textual* mode and uses the non-markup processing syntax from the `TEXT` template mode.
+The **`CSS`** template mode will allow the processing of CSS files involved in a Thymeleaf application.
+Similar to the `JAVASCRIPT` mode, the `CSS` template mode is also a *textual* mode and uses the special processing syntax from the `TEXT` template mode.

-The **`RAW`** template mode will simply not process the template at all.
-It is meant to be used mainly for inserting untouched resources (files, URL responses, etc.) into the templates being processed.
-For example, using this mode, external, uncontrolled resources in HTML format could be included into application templates safely knowing that any Thymeleaf code that these resources might include will not be executed.
+The **`RAW`** template mode will simply not process templates at all.
+It is meant to be used for inserting untouched resources (files, URL responses, etc.) into the templates being processed.
+For example, external, uncontrolled resources in HTML format could be included into application templates, safely knowing that any Thymeleaf code that these resources might include will not be executed.

 1.3 Dialects: The Standard Dialect
 ----------------------------------

-Thymeleaf is an extremely extensible template engine (in fact it should be better called a _template engine framework_) that allows you to define and customize the way your templates will be processed to a fine level of detail.
+Thymeleaf is an extremely extensible template engine (in fact it could be called a _template engine framework_) that allows you to define and customize the way your templates will be processed to a fine level of detail.

-An object that applies some logic to a markup artifact (a tag, a text, a comment... or a mere placeholder if templates are not markup) is called a _processor_, and a set of these processors ---plus perhaps some extra artifacts--- is what normally a **dialect** is comprised of.
-Thymeleaf's core library provides one out-of-the-box dialect called the **Standard Dialect**, which should be enough for the needs of a big percent of users.
+An object that applies some logic to a markup artifact (a tag, some text, a comment, or a mere placeholder if templates are not markup) is called a _processor_, and a set of these processors -- plus perhaps some extra artifacts -- is what a **dialect** is normally comprised of.
+Out of the box, Thymeleaf's core library provides a dialect called the **Standard Dialect**, which should be enough for most users.

-*Note dialects can actually have no processors and be entirely comprised of other kinds of artifacts, but processors are definitely the most usual.*
+> Note that dialects can actually have no processors and be entirely comprised
+> of other kinds of artifacts, but processors are definitely the most common

-_The Standard Dialect is the dialect this tutorial covers_.
+> use case.

+_This tutorial covers the Standard Dialect_.
 Every attribute and syntax feature you will learn about in the following pages is defined by this dialect, even if that isn't explicitly mentioned.

-Of course, users may create their own dialects (even extending the Standard one) if they want to define their own processing logic while taking advantage of the library's advanced features.
-Thymeleaf can be configured to use Several dialects at a time.
+Of course, users can create their own dialects (even extending the Standard one) if they want to define their own processing logic while taking advantage of the library's advanced features.
+Thymeleaf can also be configured to use several dialects at a time.

-> The official Thymeleaf-spring3 and thymeleaf-spring4 integration packages
+> The official thymeleaf-spring3 and thymeleaf-spring4 integration packages
-> both define a dialect called the "SpringStandard Dialect", mostly equivalent
+> both define a dialect called the "SpringStandard Dialect", which is mostly the
-> to the Standard Dialect but with small adaptations to make better use of some
+> same as the Standard Dialect, but with small adaptations to make better use of
-> features in Spring Framework (for example, by using Spring Expression Language
+> some features in the Spring Framework (for example, by using Spring Expression
-> or SpringEL instead of the default OGNL).
+> Language or SpringEL instead of OGNL).
 So if you are a Spring MVC user you are
 > not wasting your time, as almost everything you learn here will be of use in
 > your Spring applications.

 Most of the processors of the Standard Dialect are _attribute processors_.
-This allows browsers to correctly display HTML template files even before being processed, because they will simply ignore the additional attributes.
+This allows browsers to correctly display HTML template files even before being processed because they will simply ignore the additional attributes.
 For example, while a JSP using tag libraries could include a fragment of code not directly displayable by a browser like: